ZFUNG14/ZFUNG14/README.md

 - Building [my portfolio website](https://zfung14.github.io/DigitalPortfolio/)
 - A [personal project](https://github.com/ZFUNG14/SpotifyAdvancedPlayback) to add more advanced playback control in Spotify

-- 🌱 I’m currently learning **Intelligent Agents**, focused on autonomous decision-making, heuristic search, and the development of AI agents in uncertain environments.
+🌱 I’m currently learning
+- **Intelligent Agents**, a topic focused on autonomous decision-making, heuristic search, and the development of AI agents in uncertain environments.